DevvitIO/ReallyAnnoyingDirectory/README.md

 We're having fun screwing around here not trying to brick people's computers / cause damage.
 Guidelines

-Pages should be annoying/funny, but it's subjective and thats fine.
+Pages should be annoying/funny, but it's subjective and that's fine.
 Creativity is heavily endorsed, make it as complicated or as simple as you want / are able to.
 Memes are endorsed
 You can use a CDN to bring in frameworks.